Introduction to PostgreSQL STRING_AGG()

 Illustrate the result of the above statement by using the following snapshot.

-In the above example, we can see the all of the students belonging to the same country are grouped together and concatenate by a comma separator
+In the above example, we observe that the code groups and concatenates all students from the same country, utilizing a comma separator.

 Advantages

-- We can control the order of the result by using ORDER BY clause.
+- We can control the order of the result by using the ORDER BY clause.

 - The PostgreSQL STRING_AGG() function returns the result in string format.

-- The PostgreSQL STRING_AGG() supports various types of delimiter symbol or separator and does not include delimiter symbol or separator at the end of the string.
+- The PostgreSQL STRING_AGG() supports various types of delimiter symbols or separators and does not include delimiter symbols or separators at the end of the string.

 Conclusion

-We hope from the above article you have understood how to use the PostgreSQL STRING_AGG() function and how the PostgreSQL STRING_AGG() function works.
+From the above article, we hope you understand how to use the PostgreSQL STRING_AGG() function and how the PostgreSQL STRING_AGG() function works.
 Also, we have added several examples of the PostgreSQL STRING_AGG() function to understand it in detail.

 Recommended Articles